fmaste/Haskell/doc/EvaluationStrategies.md

 ### Implementation Details

-GHC laziness refers to the operational semantics used to perform a reduction, its implementation details are only summarized here but allow to
+GHC laziness refers to the operational semantics used to perform a reduction, called ***lazy graph reduction***.
+Its implementation details are only mentioned here.

 The first ingredient of call-by-need, that a function argument is evaluated only when required, is directly implemented by using a normal order reduction.
-The second ingredient, that once evaluated should never be re-evaluated, is implemented with:
+The second ingredient, that once evaluated should never be re-evaluated, is implemented with a combination of two things:
-- Pointer substitution.
+- Pointer substitution: Substituting pointers to the argument rather than copying it avoids duplicating the (unevaluated) argument.
+This gives rise to what is called sharing.
-- Updating the root of the redex tree with the results.
+- Updating the root of the redex tree with the results: updating the root of the redex with the result ensures that further uses of the argument will get the benefit of the work done.

 ### Memoization